 Bank Line of Credit.
 Our bank line of credit provides us with a borrowing capacity of up to \$45 million, based on sufficient levels of trade receivables to meet borrowing base requirements, and depending on meeting minimum EBITDA (earnings before interest, taxes, depreciation, and amortization) and equity requirements, described below under "Factors Affecting Sources of Liquidity."
-Amounts outstanding under this facility bear interest at the prime rate (4.0% at March 31, 2004).
-No borrowings were outstanding under this credit facility at March 31, 2004.
+Amounts outstanding under this facility bear interest at the prime rate (4.0% at June 30, 2004).
+No borrowings were outstanding under this credit facility at June 30, 2004.
 Substantially all of our assets are collateralized as security for this facility, and all of our subsidiaries are guarantors under the line of credit.
-Borrowing availability under the line was \$45.0 million at March 31, 2004.
-In late 2003, we negotiated an extension of this credit facility to December 31, 2005 and an option to increase the facility up to \$65 million.
+Borrowing availability under the line was \$45.0 million at June 30, 2004.
+In late 2003, we negotiated an extension of this credit facility to December 31, 2005 and an option to increase the facility up to \$65 million at any time prior to its maturity date.